pmodin/deploy-request-generator/README.md

 1. Change your directory to the project you wish to send a deploy request from.
 2. Change your git branch to the feature branch you wish to send a deploy request mail for.
-3. Run `deployrequest.rb`, wherever you've placed it.
+3. Run `deployrequest`, wherever you've placed it.

 The script should open your preferred email client with the deploy request email.